Layered clothingShare on Facebook

 Layered clothing, or dressing in layers, is no magic trick.
 It´s just the smart thing to do.
-Layered clothing is just that, building your clothing out of different layers that each serve a purpose and work well together with each other,
+Layered clothing is just that, building your clothing out of different layers that each serves a purpose and works well together with each other.

-The human body likes optimal conditions, when it´s not too hot nor too cold and especially not wet.
+The human body likes optimal conditions, not too hot nor too cold and especially not wet.
 That's why lying on the couch feels so damn nice.
-With our clothing we try to achieve these same conditions and the same level of comfort even in nasty weather.
-Depending on the activity and weather actual "comfort" may be utopia, it might be more realistic to say we try to "minimize the discomfort".
+With our clothing, we try to achieve these same conditions and the same level of comfort even in nasty weather.
+Depending on the activity and whether actual "comfort" may be utopia, it might be more realistic to say we try to "minimize the discomfort".

 The main things that affect your comfort level are: